NicholasSparks01/Bad-Usb-Scripts/README.md

  ---------------------

  Description: These scripts are executed using a Raspberry Pi Pico.
-The Raspberry Pi Pico is assumed as a keyboard when plugged in and can use "malicious" premade scripts to excecute anything that a normal user could with an unoccupied unlocked computer could do.
+The Raspberry Pi Pico is assumed as a keyboard when plugged in and can use malicious preloaded scripts to excecute anything that a normal user could with an unoccupied unlocked computer keyboard.

  All of these scripts are for WINDOWS 11 only.